hyosung11/Launch-School/Courses/journal.md

 3. Are there any blockers or impediments preventing you from doing your work?
    * My days is pretty open.
 Not sure what I'm going to do, but I want to want Chelsea in a few minutes.

+## 202204010 일요일

+20:09 Studying some Anki cards and then calling it a day because I was out all day playing soccer and then reffing soccer games.